- Pixie ears are a tell-tale sign of having had a facelift.

 “It’s caused by excessive tightness of the skin being pulled after a facelift,” says Dr. Samuel Lin of Boston Plastic Surgery.
 In other words, your cosmetic surgeon made your skin too tight, placing undue tension on the earlobe and causing it to get pulled taught.

-» If you’re interested in getting a facelift, but you’re concerned about risks involved, ask a doctor on our forum for information about how this procedure works.
+» If you’re interested in getting a facelift, but you’re concerned about risks involved, meet our medical review team for detailed information about how this procedure works.

 Pixie ear correction